Past Exhibitions 2013-14

 This show presented the work of more than 800 students receiving AAS and BFA degrees from the School of Art & Design and was on view throughout the main floors of the Marvin Feldman Center, the Fred P. Pomerantz Art and Design Center, the Shirley Goodman Resource Center, and the John E. Reeves Great Hall.

-The art selected was the culmination of each students unique experience in the Fashion Institute of Technology's diverse, challenging, and demanding undergraduate Art & Design programs.
+The art selected was the culmination of each students unique experience in FIT's diverse, challenging, and demanding undergraduate Art & Design programs.
 Featuring juried, award winning, and thesis projects, this presentation is the manifestation of several years of research, experimentation, critical thinking, and artistic proficiency.

 Fashion & Textile History Gallery